github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-interpret-results.md

 such as SARIF or CSV.

-The results should have been computed and stored in a CodeQL database directory using [codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries).
-(Usually you'd want to do these steps together, by using [codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze)).
+The results should have been computed and stored in a CodeQL database directory using "[codeql database run-queries](/code-security/codeql-cli/codeql-cli-manual/database-run-queries)".
+(Usually you'd want to do these steps together, by using "[codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze))".

 ## Options